 There were a few locations still in the lower section where there was a turnout for cars and stream water for radiators.
 It was not potable but at each location, it called out for me to pull over and grab a bucket and pour it on my back.
 If that hadn’t meant stopping (one of my goals was not to stop) and starting again (very difficult to restart on these upward slopes) I would have pulled over and given myself a mountain stream shower.

-Sometime after the Mile 4 marker the paved road becomes dirt.
-It was this section which forced the cancellation last year on Sunday morning.
+Sometime after the Mile 5 marker, the paved road becomes dirt.
+It was this section that forced the cancellation last year on Sunday morning.
 Although the weather was considered safe, it had rained overnight making that section impassable to road bikes.
-No rain this time but it was not a biker friendly passage.
+No rain this time but it was not a biker-friendly passage.

 Almost immediately when I got to the dirt section I saw riders pushing their bikes.